 GE Reports: Are robots coming for us?

 John Lizzi: No, but we are at an inflection point.
 Robotics today sits at the intersection of a number of megatrends: things like the democratization of artificial intelligence, Moore’s Law and increasingly powerful computation, advances in energy storage, additive manufacturing and others.
-All of these things are coming together, and they are allowing us to go after use cases that we couldn’t even think aof ttacking just a few years ago.
+All of these things are coming together, and they are allowing us to go after use cases that we couldn’t even think of attacking just a few years ago.
 We are in the midst of what some have called a Cambrian explosion in robotics.

 GER: You are talking about the moment 540 million years ago when life on Earth became extraordinarily diverse?

 JL: Right.
-The right conditions emerged, including rising levels of oxygen, that led to the proliferation of most modern animal species during the real Cambrian explosion.
+The right conditions emerged, including rising levels of oxygen, which led to the proliferation of most modern animal species during the real Cambrian explosion.
 The same thing is happening in robotics; a lot of the right ingredients are coming together.

 GER: Can you give me a few examples?